 The copper industry is dominated by several key players, such as Corporación Nacional del Cobre of Chile (the country with the most copper reserves on the planet), Freeport-McMoRan, BHP, Southern Copper and Glencore.

-How to trade in copper shares and ETFs
+How to trade or invest in copper shares and ETFs

-If you want broad exposure to the copper industry through a number of stocks, you could consider copper ETFs.
+If you want broad exposure to the copper industry through a number of stocks, you could consider copper exchange traded funds (ETFs).
 With ETFs, you can invest in a range of copper-related companies, or trade the copper industry generally, with a single position.

-If you want to speculate on the price of copper directly, not through copper mining stocks for instance, you can do so through derivative trading products like CFDs.
-With CFDs, you can trade on either the current copper spot price or on copper futures, which means you’ll speculate on the price of copper on a predetermined date to come.
+If you want to speculate on the price of copper directly, not through copper mining stocks for instance, you can do so through derivative trading products like spread bets and CFDs.
+With both, you can trade on either the current copper spot price or on copper futures, which means you’ll speculate on the price of copper on a predetermined date to come.
 You’ll make a profit if you predict the copper price correctly and a loss if you don’t.

-It’s also worth noting that CFDs are leveraged forms of trading.
+It’s also worth noting that both spread bets and CFDs are leveraged forms of trading.
 This means you’ll put down a small initial deposit (called margin) to open a larger position.
 However, because profits and losses are calculated on your full position size and not your margin amount, these can outweigh your deposit significantly.

-Decide whether you want exposure to a single copper stock or copper ETF
+Decide whether you want exposure to a single copper stock or copper ETFs

 Trading copper stocks means you’ll speculate on the share price of companies linked to copper in some way, for instance mining companies like the ones listed above.

-If you want a broader exposure to copper, you’d trade in an ETF.
+If you want a broader exposure to copper, you’d trade or invest in an ETF.
 This gives you access to a basket of different copper industry companies’ shares which aren’t actively picked by you.

 Create an account or log in

-You can open a CFD trading account with us in just three steps:
+You can open a spread betting, CFD trading or share dealing account with us in just three steps: